-- Supporting Mathematical Development: Instructional materials deepen educators' mathematical knowledge for teaching through building educators' understanding of researchbased practices to support routines for reasoning, inquiry-based approaches, and structures that develop and affirm positive math mindsets during the process of supporting all students in understanding grade-level mathematics.
-This includes (all of the following): - teacher guidance on multiple math strategies and the ways in which those approaches represent different, but equally valid, conceptions of the same mathematical idea(s); and - b. guidance on what to look for, listen for, questions to ask, and/or feedback to give so that mathematical inquiry and reasoning is student-led. - Mathematical Discourse: Instructional materials are designed to foster educator facilitation of mathematical discourse shaped by students, through specifying opportunities for students to listen to, share with, and build on peer mathematical thinking.
-This includes guidance on structuring activities to support students in: - a. sharing their own mathematical thinking with their peers; - b. engaging with their peers' mathematical thinking; - c. reflecting on and articulating their own understanding of their peers' mathematical perspectives; - d. building on and extending their peers' mathematical ideas; and - e. providing feedback to their peers on their mathematical reasoning. - Collectivist Approach: Instructional materials provide teacher guidance that counters traditional math structures of individualism and competition by structuring the doing of mathematics through collaboration.
+- d. providing examples of sample student responses, in the context of actual mathematics tasks, with a range of language proficiency19; - e. suggestions of ways to capture student progress from everyday language to language for more formal academic and mathematical purposes; and - f. guidance on what to look for, listen for, questions to ask, and/or feedback to give when supporting multilingual learners. - Supporting Mathematical Development: Instructional materials deepen educators' mathematical knowledge for teaching through building educators' understanding of researchbased practices to support routines for reasoning, inquiry-based approaches, and structures that develop and affirm positive math mindsets during the process of supporting all students in understanding grade-level mathematics.
+These materials include all of the following elements: - teacher guidance on multiple math strategies and the ways in which those approaches represent different, but equally valid, conceptions of the same mathematical idea(s); and - b. guidance on what to look for, what to listen for, questions to ask, and/or feedback to give so that mathematical inquiry and reasoning is student led. - Mathematical Discourse: Instructional materials are designed to foster educator facilitation of mathematical discourse shaped by students through specifying opportunities for students to listen to, share with, and build on peer mathematical thinking.
+These materials include guidance on structuring student activities that have all of the following elements: - a. sharing their own mathematical thinking with their peers; - b. engaging with their peers' mathematical thinking; - c. reflecting on and articulating their own understanding of their peers' mathematical perspectives; - d. building on and extending their peers' mathematical ideas; and - e. providing feedback to their peers on their mathematical reasoning. - Collectivist Approach: Instructional materials provide teacher guidance that counters traditional math structures of individualism and competition by structuring the doing of mathematics through collaboration.